By Rob Thorn

 Still, to stay in Ohio in these months must offer some advantages and require some tricks.
 One obvious advantage is a shorter migration.
 Why spend all that time and energy migrating south to Mexico if you can short-stop in the Midwest?
 Another is lack of predators.
 Until recently, Ohio had no real shorebird predators outside of migrant raptors.
 After nearly two decades of watching winter shorebirds in Washington State, I can vouch for the fact that Peregrines and Merlin were constant attendants anywhere that had large shorebird flocks.
 This BirdNote podcast explores this predator-prey relationship: https://www.birdnote.org/podcasts/birdnote-daily/peregrine-shorebird-interaction .
 Ohio wintering shorebirds are not numerous enough yet to attract the attention of bird-specific predators.
 Ohio has a few wintering Merlin now, but they seem to focus on urban starlings and doves.

 But there is one major disadvantage.
 How can these birds find food in the cold months?
 Well, firstly, the months are not so cold anymore.
 Global warming has made lakes in the Midwest anywhere from 1-3 degrees warmer in the past decades.
 This allows a number of fairly cold-tolerant insects like midge and mayfly larvae to maintain activity deep into fall and even winter.
 Midge numbers have been on the increase around northern Ohio already (see https://www.youtube.com/watch?v=IP5II_nAaOY ).
-There are also a number of exotic invasives, like the spiny water flea (see
+There are also a number of exotic invasives, like the spiny water flea (see https://www.youtube.com/watch?v=7yDuwqkTu6Q ), that are active longer into the cold months, offering yet more food options.

 So it looks as if two human-caused changes – warming temperatures and invasive food organisms – may help play a role in these species’ decision to linger around Ohio into winter.
 There’s another human-derived change that probably also plays a role here.
 We’ve created a lot more shallow wetlands for these birds to stop at.
 Three decades ago, people mourned about the steep loss of Ohio wetlands.
 In the intervening decades, however, stronger protection for wetlands and the development of mitigation wetlands have cause an expansion of these habitats.
-Locally, we now have wetlands in Pickerington Ponds, Slate Run Metro Park, Battelle Darby Metro Park, Taylor Farms, and Dawes Arboretum, just to name a few.
+Locally, we now have wetlands in Pickerington Ponds, Slate Run Metro Park, Battelle Darby Metro Park, Taylor Farm Park, and Dawes Arboretum, just to name a few.
 None of these were here 30 years ago.
 New foods, new climate, new habitat: It would probably be surprising if we didn’t get more lingering shorebirds.
 Keep that in the back of your mind when you venture out to the shore this winter.